bonnieho/BucketList/README.md

    * The `connection.js` was set as a required import into `orm.js` file.

-   * In the `orm.js` file, create the methods that will execute the necessary MySQL commands in the controllers.
-These are the methods you will need to use in order to retrieve and store data in your database.
+   * In the `orm.js` file, methods were created that will execute the necessary MySQL commands in the controllers.
+These are the methods that are used to retrieve and store data in the database.

      * `selectAll()`
      * `insertOne()`
      * `updateOne()`

-   * Export the ORM object in `module.exports`.
+   * The ORM object was then exported in `module.exports`.

 #### Model setup

-* Inside your `burger` directory, create a folder named `models`.
+* Inside the `BucketList` directory, a folder named `models` was created.

   * In `models`, make a `burger.js` file.